Optical properties of a disordered metallic film: local vs. collective phenomena: Abstract

 \section{Abstract}

-We apply the dual-varibles approach to the problem of the optical response of an disordered film of metal particles with dipole-dipole interaction.
+We apply the dual-variables approach to the problem of the optical response of a disordered film of metal particles with dipole-dipole interaction.
 Long range dipole-dipole interaction makes the effect of spatial correlations significant, so that dual-variables technique provides a desirable improvement of the coherent-potential results.
 It is shown that the effect of nonlocality is more pronounced for a medium-range concentration of the particles.
-The result is compared with the non-local cluster approach.
-It is shown that short-range correlations accounted in the cluster method reveal themselves in the spectral properties of the response, whereas long-range phenomena kept in the dual technique are more pronounced in the $\mb{k}$-dependence of the Green's function.
+The result is compared with the nonlocal cluster approach.
+The short-range correlations accounted in the cluster method reveal themselves in the spectral properties of the response, whereas long-range phenomena kept in the dual technique are more pronounced in the $k$-dependence of the Green's function.